ashwani-bhat/Automated-Chrome-Dino/README.md

 # Automated-Chrome-Dino
-Automated Chrome Dino game using python (Just for fun mini project) My chrome is having the dark mode on.
-Change the pixel values accordingly.
+Automated Chrome Dino game using python (Just for fun mini project).<br/>
+My chrome is having the dark mode on hence change the pixel values accordingly.